rabeehrz/squeely/README.md

 ## Note

-Through out this application, it is assumed that the user is authenticated and has authorization to perform all the application.
+Through out this application, it is assumed that the user is authenticated and has authorization to perform all the functions in the application.

 ## Installation